jobindjohn/vivaplus_v0.2/docs/model-doc/10-model-data-structure.md

 # Model Data Structure

-The goal is to structure all the model data in such a way that it is enables collaborative development of the model, which is one of the motivations of having an open model.
+The goal is to structure all the model data in such a way that it enables collaborative development of the model, which is one of the motivations of having an open model.
 One of the requirements for this is persistent (does not change over time) and